 Amazon S3 meets rigorous security and compliance requirements and goes through various assessments by third-party auditors for programs like SOC, PCI DSS, FedRAMP, HIPAA, and more.
 One specific example of the compliance requirement is the Indian Computer Emergency Response Team (CERT-In) issued directions relating to the information security practices, procedures, prevention, response, and reporting of cyber incidents for a safe and trusted Internet.
 This requires all service providers, intermediaries, data centers, body corporate, and government organizations to mandatorily enable logs of all their ICT systems and maintain them securely for a rolling period of 180 days, maintained within the Indian jurisdiction.

 In this five-part blog series, we’ll highlight some of Amazon S3’s features to help organizations securely store their sensitive data, like the archival of data, data confidentiality, and access audit, as well as data integrity, immutability, and additional security layers.
-In the next blogs, we’ll deep dive into technical details on how to implement the solution.

 What are data archival, confidentiality, integrity, and immutability?